talal3idarus/Cosmic-Explorer/README.md

 ---

 👉 I also recommend adding **Framer Motion** for animations and maybe **react-icons** for some futuristic icons.
 If you want, I can also create the **first draft codebase structure** (with homepage, nav, and one API integrated like APOD).

-this is the key i got "fxMadvJCjMpbhQlq7OSd5iC2W3eKYrcCEQC6Irbd"